justin-thon/justin-thon.github.io/_posts/2019-09-17-pincode-to-lat-long.markdown

 #=> 7 (index of W)
 {% endhighlight %}

-Noting that the latitdue and longitude are separated by '%2C' and after a bit of trial and error (to extract exact index for these fields), we now can produce the full code below:
+Noting that the latitude and longitude are separated by '%2C' and after a bit of trial and error (to extract exact index for these fields), we now can produce the full code below:

 ### Full code: pincode_to_location.py ###
-{% highlight ruby %}
+{% highlight python %}
 import requests
 import sys